payara/Payara-Community-Documentation/documentation/user-guides/bypassing-jms-connections-through-a-firewall.md

 ### How to set the property in LOCAL mode

 On **LOCAL **mode, the OpenMQ broker is executed in a separate JVM process from the application server's.
 To set the configuration property correctly, is recommended to set it as part of the start arguments the server uses to start the broker at domain startup.
-To configure the JMS service for example:
+To configure the JMS service using the respective `asadmin` command you can do this:

 ```
 ./asadmin set configs.config.server-config.jms-service.start-args=-Dimq.jms.tcp.port=10234